collinalexbell/gt/readme.md

 ## Design

 ### buf
-Contains `Buffer` which has methods to manipulate the text and to obtain `Line string` or `Lines []string` views into the text.
+Contains `Buffer` which has methods to manipulate the text and to obtain a line `string` or lines `[]string` views into the text.
 All text manipulations should be done through `Buffer` methods.

 ### ge
 Handles editor functions such as opening/closing/saving files and loading configuration.